 But the proposals have also spurred a number of companies to accelerate solutions aimed at improving efficiencies in healthcare delivery — innovations that are effecting real change and that we think could be meaningful to the long‑term performance of the sector.

-So far, we’ve observed three key trends that we believe are likely to play a bigger role in health care delivery over the coming years:
+So far, we have observed three key trends that we believe are likely to play a bigger role in healthcare delivery over the coming years:

-The growth of telemedicine: We are seeing telemedicine used in multiple segments of health care delivery, including primary care, acute care and mental health.
-Doctors, patients and employers like telemedicine’s efficiency and convenience, resulting in a growing number of commercial plans offering the service.
+We are seeing telemedicine, the remote diagnosis and treatment of patients by means of telecommunications, used in multiple segments of healthcare delivery including primary care, acute care and mental health.
+Doctors, patients and employers like telemedicine for its efficiency and convenience, resulting in a growing number of commercial plans offering the service.

-In our opinion, the efforts of insurance providers suggest that government-based solutions are not the only option for reforming the health care system.
-The industry is beginning to rethink operations and/or innovate products, often with meaningful impact.
-We expect more companies to pursue such initiatives, and believe these moves could not only help improve efficiencies and patient outcomes but also set up the sector for more sustainable long-term growth.
+In our opinion, the efforts of insurance providers suggest that government-based solutions are not the only option for reforming the healthcare system.
+The industry is beginning to rethink operations and to innovate products, often with meaningful impact.
+We expect more companies to pursue such initiatives, and believe these moves could not only help improve efficiencies and patient outcomes but also set up the sector for more sustainable long‑term growth.